Nima-Khodabandelou/Notes/README.md

        Must be the first statement in constructor
 ##
-Path and Classpath:
+Path and Classpath

        PATH: An environment variable used by the operating system to locate the executables

        Classpath: Java specific used to locate class files. it can be a directory, ZIP, JAR, etc.
 ##
-Source files:
+Source files

        Each source Java file may have multiple classes among which only one shall be public.

        Source file name shall be the same as class name.
 ##
+OS Architecture

-OS Architecture: Java is neutral w.r.t to OS architecture (32 bit or 64 bit).
+Java is neutral w.r.t to OS architecture (32 bit or 64 bit).
 ##
-Interpreter/Compiler:
+Interpreter/Compiler

       Just-in-time (JIT): To improve performance by compiling parts of the bytecode having similar functionality, and therefore reducing compilation time.